 Light Board Learning Object

-Using a custom-built plexiglass light-board and studio lighting in CETL's Park Library Studio, this RPL 636 instructor creates an innovative and effective learning object.
+Using a custom-built plexiglass light-board and studio lighting in our Park Library Studio, this RPL 636 instructor creates an innovative and effective learning object.

-The Center for Excellence in Teaching and Learning is pleased to assist faculty with all of their audio and video related needs.
+The Office of Curriculum and Instructional Support is pleased to assist faculty with all of their audio and video-related needs.
 We provide the equipment and the expertise to guide you down the production path from start to finish.
 Just some of the possibilities:

 - Guest Lecturers